YosysHQ/yosys/docs/source/getting_started/example_synth.rst

    :caption: ``coarse`` section (part 2)
    :name: synth_coarse2

-First up is :cmd:ref:`wreduce`.
+First up is :cmd:title:`wreduce`.
 If we run this we get the following:

 .. literalinclude:: /code_examples/fifo/fifo.out
    :language: doscon